groovybits/rscap/README.md

-## rsCap: packet capture of MpegTS/SMPTE2110 streams for proxy as ZeroMQ
+## rscap: Packet Capture MpegTS/SMPTE2110 for ZeroMQ Distributed Processing

-Proxy an MpegTS network stream over ZeroMQ.
+Distribute an MpegTS network stream over ZeroMQ.
 Capture the TS using pcap with filter rules for specifying which stream.
 Validate the stream for conformance keeping the ZeroMQ output clean without any non-legal TS packets.
 Store metadata extracted in zeromq json headers.
+Share out multicast to many clients for distributed stream processing.

 ## This consists of two programs, a probe and a client.